StarRocks/starrocks/docs/en/loading/Flink_cdc_load.md

 :::tip

 Flink CDC is used in the synchronization from MySQL to Flink.
 This topic uses Flink CDC whose version is less than 3.0, so SMT is used to synchronize table schemas.
 However, if Flink CDC 3.0 is used, it is not necessary to use SMT to synchronize table schemas to StarRocks.
-Flink CDC 3.0 can even synchronize the schemas of the entire MySQL database, the sharded databases and tables, and also support schema changes synchronization.
+Flink CDC 3.0 can even synchronize the schemas of the entire MySQL database, the sharded databases and tables, and also supports schema changes synchronization.
 For detailed usage, see [Streaming ELT from MySQL to StarRocks](https://nightlies.apache.org/flink/flink-cdc-docs-stable/docs/get-started/quickstart/mysql-to-starrocks).

 :::